-Of the 13 requests received, all were from the public sector.
+Of the eight requests received, four were from the public, two were from businesses (private sector) and two declined to identify.

-During the reporting period, the VRAB processed no informal request for information.
+During the reporting period, the VRAB processed one informal request for information.
 The decline of informal requests over the last three years may be attributed to the number of formal requests posted to open government.